alvalenda/pokedex/README.md

 `displayModal`: Creates a more descritive object from a selected Pokemon and insert the data into the html.
  * @param {object} `data` An object containing a single Pokemon data

-`displayModal`: Close the modal window.
-Remos the code from the html.
+`closeModal`: Removes modal element from the html document.

 `viewMore`: Call the function @getPokemons passing an array of pokemon id's.
 Has an internal interval controlled by the @page.tag.